the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Public Works Administration only awards one Golden Age now instead of a potential permanent Golden Age.
 It also loses its one measly Science point, but adds an extra Production point to all cities that are connected to the capital.
 Prior to this nerf, it was inarguably the most overpowered wonder in the base scenario.
 However, like many other National Wonders its Production cost has been reduced, to 150 base + 30 per owned city.
 (Note: The base scenario has since implemented a much more severe nerf that makes it effectively worthless: a mere +20 Culture per friendship declaration/defensive pact signing - so the PWA is actually *stronger* now in this mod than in the base scenario.)
 - Ground Control Center now costs 300 Production (was originally 920).
 It along with all faction specific replacements now add Culture instead of Happiness.
 - Media Center is now a normal building instead of a National Wonder and can also be built in cities with worked Books tiles, adding +2 Culture to those tiles.
 It also adds an Administrator slot instead of Great Administrator Points.
+- Organ Lab no longer provides Harvested Organs (which effectively makes that luxury exclusive to Deadrock Clan).
+Instead it adds +2 Food, +1 Happiness to every Hospital.
 - Fusion Reactor's cost has been reduced and its effects are drastically buffed: it now doubles the owning faction's Power supply and adds +8 Production, +25% Production to all cities.
 However, the capital must own a Nuclear Plant.

 Policy Changes: